Skip to content

 Remove the plugin’s folder from ~/.lokus/plugins/ or ~/.lokus/extensions/ and restart Lokus.
 Any commands, panels, or extensions registered by that plugin are cleaned up automatically on the next startup.

-Plugin not discovered: Check that the plugin folder contains a valid plugin.json or manifest.json with all required fields (id, name, version, main).
+Plugin not discovered: Check that the plugin folder contains a valid plugin.json with all required fields (id, name, version, main).
+In Tauri desktop mode, manifest.json alone is not sufficient — you must include plugin.json.

 Plugin stuck in error state: Check the Lokus developer console for the specific error.
 Common causes: missing main entry file, invalid version format, unresolved dependency.